collective-soundworks-workshops/201609-mdlr-intramuros/README.md

 # Soundworks Maison de la radio - pjt1

 > Part of the Maison de la radio project (workshop Cosima October 2016): A Proxomix like experience with ambisonic soundscapes.
-> See the [master branch](https://github.com/collective-soundworks/soundworks-template) for detail on how to use the Soundworks framework.
+> See [soundworks-template repository](https://github.com/collective-soundworks/soundworks-template) for detail on how to use the Soundworks framework.

 ## Creating a New Soundworks Experience